Skip to Main Content

 Open a secured credit card

 Typically, this involves making a refundable deposit of $500 or less in exchange for a credit line equivalent to this amount.
-By using the card to make small, daily purchases and paying the bill in full each month, you can improve your credit score.
+You can improve your credit score by using the card to make small purchases — without exceeding a utilization ratio of 30 percent — and paying the bill in full each month.

 “Secured credit cards are typically issued to people with no credit or poor credit,” Huynh says.
 “This would include someone who needs to rebuild credit following bankruptcy, who needs help in building credit for the first time or who has a very difficult time managing spending and use of a credit card.”

-Obtaining a loan with a credit score of 550 is possible, but you’ll need to invest the time in shopping around to find lenders willing to work with you.
-This is time well spent, as it will also allow you to find the most competitive rate possible.
-Check out Bankrate’s recommendations for bad credit loans for a list of reputable options.
+Getting a personal loan with a 550 credit score is possible.
+However, you’ll need to invest the time in shopping around to find lenders willing to work with you.
+This is time well spent, as it will also allow you to find the best personal loan interest rate possible.

-If you’re ultimately unsuccessful in obtaining loan approval, consider redirecting your efforts to improving your credit score and then reapplying for a loan in a few months.
+If you cannot get a personal loan with bad credit, consider redirecting your efforts toward improving your credit score.
+Then reapply for a loan in a few months.